platanus/pincers/README.md

 #### Accessing the underlying backend objects

-Sometimes (hopefully not too often) you will need to access the original webdriver or nokogiri api, pincers provides a couple of methods for you to do so.
+Sometimes (hopefully not too often) you will need to access the original webdriver or nokogiri api.
+Pincers provides a couple of methods for you to do so.

 To get the document handler itself call `document` on the root context.